bheesen/machinelearning/README.md

 ## Installation

-You can install the development version of machinelearning from [GitHub](https://github.com/) with:
+You can install the package machinelearning from [GitHub](https://github.com/) with:

 ``` r